Yahli-Alton/Yahli-Alton/README.md

 # 💫 About Me:
 I am Yahli Alton <br>
 * 🎓 CS Student in Tel Aviv University (Odyssey program)
-* 🤖 Part of the FRC Group 2230 General Angels
+* 🤖 Part of the FRC team 2230 General Angels
 * 🔭 currently working on the WebApplication project
 * 🌱 currently learning the course Software 1 in Java